For a long time, therapy has been seen as something women do. Something emotional. Something tender.

 According to the Canadian Mental Health Association, stigma and traditional gender roles often keep men from accessing support—even when the need is great.

-Therapy Helps Men Strengthen Their Identity
+Therapy Helps Strengthen Men’s Identity

 These days, there’s a lot of noise about what it means to be a man.